majkinetor/au/README.md

 **Notes**
 - The repeat wont work if the package has its own ignore routine for the same error, because the package wont return an error in that case.
-- The last line reterned by the package prior to the word 'ignore' is used as `IgnoreMessage` for that package and shown in reports.
+- The last line returned by the package prior to the word 'ignore' is used as `IgnoreMessage` for that package and shown in reports.

 ## Other functions